 Watch the Salt

-Dropping levels of progesterone prior to your menses may increase your cravings for higher calorie and high fat foods, but instead of reaching for that hamburger and fries, consider choosing healthier options lower in sodium.
+Dropping levels of progesterone prior to your menses may increase your cravings for higher calorie, salty foods, but instead of reaching for that hamburger and fries, consider choosing healthier options lower in sodium.

-Sodium restriction, or limiting high sodium foods (like deli meats, soy sauce, condiments, packaged foods) can help to reduce the fluid restriction that commonly occurs in the 1-2 weeks before a woman’s period.
+Sodium restriction, or limiting high sodium foods (like deli meats, soy sauce, condiments, packaged and processed foods;) can help to reduce the fluid restriction that commonly occurs in the 1-2 weeks before a woman’s period.
 This can help reduce bloating, breast tenderness and swelling.

 Caffeine